 Finding a team of tax attorneys in Ohio with diverse knowledge can help Ohio business owners reduce their tax burden and avoid tax issues through careful planning.

 Our attorneys have the knowledge and experience to help guide businesses and individuals in most areas of taxation.
 As part of our proactive approach, Carlile Patchen & Murphy LLP encourages year-end sessions to review your tax planning needs.
 We focus on helping you avoid problems and keeping your taxes low.
-We are prepared to help you with every aspect of your planning, including keeping you informed about current statutes, regulations and cases to help guide you and your business.
+We are prepared to help you with every aspect of your planning, including informing you about current statutes, regulations, and cases to help guide you and your business.

 Our tax lawyers are experts at tax planning relating to the organization and structuring of entities, as well as in mergers and acquisitions, reorganizations, and other dispositions.
 We further advise on the tax aspects of business succession planning through preparation, review, and negotiation of instruments such as operating agreements, shareholder agreements, employment contracts, buy-sell agreements, business succession plans, estate plans, and qualified and nonqualified deferred compensation arrangements.
 We help structure and negotiate virtually all types of business transactions to be consummated in the most tax-advantaged way possible.

 We regularly advise on such matters as:

 The taxation law team at Carlile Patchen & Murphy LLP regularly advises as to the tax considerations involved in choosing between doing business as an entity taxed for federal income tax purposes as a C corporation, S corporation or partnership (such as multi-member limited liability company that has not elected to be taxed as a corporation).
 We also advise business owners as to the tax considerations of converting from one form of entity to another.